ttexan1/klavis/mcp_servers/stripe/README.md

-# Dropbox MCP Server
+# Stripe MCP Server

-A Model Context Protocol (MCP) server for Dropbox integration.
-Manage files, folders, and sharing using Dropbox's API with OAuth support.
+A Model Context Protocol (MCP) server for Stripe integration.
+Manage payments, customers, and billing using Stripe's API.

 ## 🚀 Quick Start - Run in 30 Seconds

 ### 🌐 Using Hosted Service (Recommended for Production)

-Get instant access to Dropbox with our managed infrastructure - **no setup required**:
+Get instant access to Stripe with our managed infrastructure - **no setup required**:

 **🔗 [Get Free API Key →](https://www.klavis.ai/home/api-keys)**